 This section should explain the legislation and policies controlling the approvals process.
-Reference should be made to the Queensland Environmental Protection Act 1994, Sustainable Planning Act 2009 and other potentially relevant Queensland laws.
+Reference should be made to the Queensland Environmental Protection Act 1994, Integrated Planning Act 1997 and other relevant Queensland laws.
 Any requirements of the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 should also be included.